-Article written for The WOW Magazine.
+Article written for 1st print issue of The WOW Magazine.
 (The WOW is the first women’s magazine profiling accomplished, powerful and glamorous Asian women.
 It aims to reach all women of an East and Southeast Asian background worldwide and anyone else interested in their stories.
 It is biannually printed in London).

 It is a rainy, chilly Thursday, the usual London weather (you would think), and Lovisa has just arrived for her shoot.
 She has just come back from Tokyo where she did a campaign for Nike.
 We sit in the make-up room, where lights, brushes and people surround us, preparing her for the photos.
 In this hustle, Lovisa seems comfortable, and she talks with me like there is no one applying a dollop of liquid, creamy foundation on her face.

 Lager’s career as a curvy model begun with Instagram.
 She started posting photos of herself as a way of improving her self-confidence, then one day the IMM models agency messaged her about working with them.
 “At that time I was not sure if I was going to accept it because I was young, I was 17, and I had just finished school,” she told me.
 But in the end, she did accept and she is happy with her decision.